 Fender’s Telecaster Custom model took a wild turn in 1972 when they deleted the body binding, replaced the neck pickup with the new Wide Range humbucker and extra potentiometers, and replaced the four bolt neck with the new Microtilt joint.
 The resulting guitar allowed the player to take advantage of the iconic Telecaster bridge pickup but with the added thickness and heat of a good humbucker in the neck position.
 The extra volume and tone knobs allowed for a bit of flexibility when leveling out the two distinctive pickups and looked killer on the new pickguard design.

 This clean 1973 Fender Telecaster Custom has just landed from the sister of the original owner.
 It’s in really nice condition but does show evidence of light wear and playing time.
 It appears to be all original but for some solder touch up on the bridge pickup leads.
 The guitar required nothing but a light cleaning and setup.
-The neck is straight and the frets show moderate playing wear.
+The neck is straight and the frets show very little playing wear.
 It comes with the original case and bridge cover.
-We’re think you’ll love playing this one as much as we do.
+We’re confident you’ll love playing this one as much as we do.